Expungement in Arizona

 What does expungement mean?

 Expunge means to erase or completely remove.
 Generally speaking, criminal records cannot be expunged in Arizona.
-A criminal conviction can be set aside, but that does not erase the existence of the case.
+A criminal conviction can be set aside and criminal records can be sealed, but that does not erase the existence of the case.
 There is one situation where expungement is currently available though.

 When is expungement available?